-- The Academy is well placed to continue to expand its student numbers roll which was increase from 162 to 168 in 2022/23.
+- The Academy is well placed to continue to expand its student numbers roll which was increased from 162 to 168 in 2023/24.
 In 2021/22 there was a waiting list and a growth in sixth form numbers is anticipated. - The Academy will continue to set challenging but realistic targets and with the introduction of Progress 8, we are confident that this performance measure will in time reflect favourably on the Academy.
 However, COVID-19 impacting on pupil attainment but the Trust has strived to place support to students who have been affected by pandemic - To grow the Academy Trust by convertor schools and sponsorship having been approved as Academy sponsor by DfE in July 2017. - To appoint other Trustees using gaps identified by Skills Audit onto the board.
-A skills gap analysis has been undertaken to identify gaps. - The Academy Trust has returned to normal activities such as trips, more social events and opportunities for pupils to grow and achieve now Government restrictions relating to COVID have been removed. - As part of the 1FE expansion the Academy leased a 3.5acre of land adjacent to the Network Rail arches.
+A skills gap analysis has been undertaken to identify gaps. - As part of the 1FE expansion the Academy leased a 3.5acre of land adjacent to the Network Rail arches.
 The reason behind this was to de-risk the possibility of The Arch Company (Leaseholder of the arches) breaking the existing lease issued to the Trust, purchasing the Scrubland and monetising the arches.
 The Academy would then loose the right to the arches and the capital investment.
 The Scrubland will be turned into an EcoPark: - Academy has been successful on appeal with ESFA for a Capital Improvement Bid to enable much needed safeguarding work to the site which will include fencing, gates and hopefully CCTV. - Further work is being undertaken to realise the Eco Park potential as an outdoor learning environment for the Academy, other local schools and the local community.